ferd/simhash/README.md

 Changelog
 ---------

+### 0.3.0: ###
+- MD5 is the default simhashing algorithm, for the accuracy/speed balance
+- Added a way to customize the hashing algorithm at run time.
+- Common Test tests!

+### 0.2.0: ###
-0.2.0: Adding a way to submit a user's own features/shingles with weight.
+- Adding a way to submit a user's own features/shingles with weight.